Drangarnir sea arch

 Happy travellers exploring the Faroe Islands.
 Photo by Chris Poplawski known as @chrisroams on Instagram.

-This means that there are now no testing and quarantining in the Faroe Islands.
-No negative coronavirus test to show upon arrival and no vaccination card needed before entering an airport taxi or dining at a restaurant.
+This means that the guidelines say there are no Covid-19 testing and quarantining in the Faroe Islands.
+No negative coronavirus test to show upon arrival and no vaccination card needed before entering an airport taxi or dining at a restaurant and enjoying the incredible local food culture.
 Travel in the Faroe Islands has resumed as before Covid-19.

 Is it safe to travel to Faroe Islands?